 As noted above, the large number of interactions and political agents makes by-hand construction of domain theories unlikely to succeed.
 Consequently, we are exploring two approaches.
-The more conservative is using pattern-mining techniques on our large corpora (cf. [15]).
-The other is creating an expanded controlled language for expressing the kind of knowledge found in everyday political reasoning and world history texts, and having a system learn by reading [3].
+The more conservative is using pattern-mining techniques on our large corpora (cf. [22]).
+We can use this to answer some of the open questions raised by our analyses so far, e.g., whether or not the differences in quantity references we are finding come from being explanatory versus non-explanatory texts, or does it come from being political versus physical texts?
+The other is creating an expanded controlled language for expressing the kind of knowledge found in everyday political reasoning and world history texts, and having a system learn by reading [4].